 It's a shame that LG doesn't rank higher in this list, but the combination of a massive price tag and its restrictive size options temper our excitement somewhat.
-LG is leaning more in 8K models these days, but the offering in OLED is still limited.
+LG is leaning more towards 8K models these days, but the overlap between its 8K and OLED ranges is still pretty limited.

 2020's LG ZX OLED does improve matters, adding a cheaper 77-inch size ($12,999 / £12,999) alongside an 88-inch model ($19,999 / £19,999), whereas the previous LG Z9 only had the latter options.
 You can read our review of the LG Z9 OLED to get a sense of what's on offer, or have a look at prices for the more recent ZX model below.

 8K TV FAQ

 - What resolution is 8K?
 8K resolution measures 7,680 x 4,320 pixels, for a total of 33 million pixels.